brendonky18/377-lab-buffer-caching/README.md

 At the end, you will also need to print the hit rate of the program.
 Two system calls have been added to assist you in this: `hitrate()` and `resethitrate()`, which return a float representing the system's hit rate, and resets the system's hit rate respectively.

-The template file has already been created [here](xv6/benchmark.c), and some boilerplate code has been provided.
-The `Makefile` has also been updated appropriately.
+A template file has already been created [here](xv6/benchmark.c), and some boilerplate code has been provided.
+The `Makefile` has also been updated appropriately, so you will not need to make any changes in order to compile the program.

-In order to complete this part  of the assignment, all you need to do is implement the code where commented `TODO`, and then compile and run the code to confirm that it works.
+In order to complete this part of the assignment, all you need to do is implement the code where commented `TODO`, and then compile and run the code inside xv6 to confirm that it works.

 ### Part 2: Modifying the Eviction Policy (10 Points)